Outsiders in London

 Ethnic heritage / Father & Mother: Jewish

-Dr Eliot Albers is a Doctor of Philosophy; he has also been injecting drugs for over 25 years and has used other drugs for even longer than that.
+Jonathan Rosen is a Doctor of Philosophy; he has also been injecting drugs for over 25 years and has used other drugs for even longer than that.
 Tall and slim, he stands out from the crowd and dresses with extraordinary attention to detail; despite the slightly outré appearance, he has a friendly manner and impressive clarity of thought.
 He is often seen on the television and in newspapers, cogently advancing the case for the decriminalisation of drugs and campaigning against the laws that turn thousands of ordinary people into criminals.
-As Executive Director of the International Network of People who Use Drugs (INPUD) he campaigns at all levels, including the United Nations, for human rights and the rights of drug users.
+As a leading member of an international organisation that represents people who use drugs, he campaigns at all levels, including the United Nations, for human rights and the rights of drug users.
 He kindly agreed to be part of this project and to talk about the use of drugs in our and in other societies; about prohibition and the changing social attitudes towards drugs, and to those in society who use them; and about the consequences of our current draconian laws that criminalise users.
 High amongst his concerns is the savage, so-called ‘war on drugs’, a war that has contributed to the toppling of governments and has certainly corrupted many more.
-He talked too about the health issues associated with the use and prohibitions of drugs but, above all, of his vision for the future, his hope for sensible change in our attitudes towards drugs and those who use them.
+He talks too about the health issues associated with the use and prohibition of drugs but, above all, of his vision for the future, his hope for sensible change in our attitudes towards drugs and those who use them.

 “As a teenager, I rebelled against rules, regulations and authority except by then I had acquired greater determination and resourcefulness.
 I saw it as a fight against stupidity, orthodoxy, what I perceived to be pointless, everything I felt to be foolish - all those rules and conventions without reason.
 My brother also rebelled in school but he was less overt, perhaps less determined to fight the system, while I was seen as being academically gifted but massively under-performing and this was always the cause of most of my frustrations.
 Yes, I think fondly of the teachers I loved, teachers who were dissidents themselves and who saw my potential, but even they were frustrated by my finding every exam an insurmountable obstacle.
 I excelled in English, History and Human Geography but I failed most of my O Levels.”